DorienProfessional/ecommerce-customer-behavior/analyze.md

   theme_minimal()

 # -----------------------------------------------------
-# Step 6: Analyze purchases by day of the week
+#  Analyze purchases by day of the week
 # -----------------------------------------------------
 # Extract day of week from timestamp and count purchases
 purchase_data %>%